 Community Harvest Project now operates on two farms: 15 acres in North Grafton, MA and 70 acres including a 30 acre orchard in Harvard, MA.
 The Grafton farm focuses on vegetable production, while the Harvard orchard grows primarily fruits.
 In 2019 7,563 volunteers grew 94,919 pounds of produce for donation to food insecure individuals through 16 community partners such as the Worcester County Food Bank, Community Servings, and Hector Reyes House.
 Enough fresh produce was delivered to reach 60,000 food insecure individuals.

-Community engagement is the foundational component of CHP’s work.
-Members of the local community become engaged with the organization through volunteer farming, education, and leadership program and partnerships.
-CHP’s founding principles embrace 1) the growing of fresh fruits and vegetables; and 2) the building of community by directly engaging volunteers of all ages, all affiliations, and all ability levels in community service, and CHP’s work is only possible with thousands of community members coming together to become part of the healthy solution to hunger.
+Community engagement is the foundational component of Community Harvest Project’s work.
+Members of the local community become engaged with the organization through volunteer farming, leadership programs, and partnerships.
+Community Harvest Project’s founding principles embrace 1) the growing of fresh fruits and vegetables; and 2) the building of community by directly engaging volunteers of all ages, all affiliations, and all ability levels in community service, and this work is only possible with thousands of community members coming together to become part of the healthy solution to hunger.

-Photo courtesy of Community Harvest Project and Susan Spencer/Telegram & Gazette Staff
+Photos courtesy of Susan Spencer/Telegram & Gazette Staff and Norm Eggert Photography

 View More About This Grantee